petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 width="300px"
 src="/images/single-button/skyscraper.png"
-caption="When you ship a single button reproducible project with your paper others can build on top of it."
+caption="When you ship a single button reproducible project with your paper others can build on top of it and the whole building gets built more quickly."
 %}

 Even if the code isn't nicely generalized and modularized,